digitalutsc/islandora_web_annotations/CONTRIBUTING.md

-# Contributing to Islandora Oral Histories Solution Pack
+# Contributing to Islandora Web Annotations Utility Module

-All contributions to Islandora Oral Histories Solution Pack are welcome: use-cases, documentation, code, bug reports, feature requests, etc. You do not need to be a programmer to contribute!
+All contributions to Islandora Web Annotations Utility Module are welcome: use-cases, documentation, code, bug reports, feature requests, etc. You do not need to be a programmer to contribute!

-Regardless of how you want to contribute to Islandora Oral Histories Solution Pack, start by opening a Github issue.
+Regardless of how you want to contribute to Islandora Web Annotations Utility Module, start by opening a Github issue.
 Someone (probably one of the maintainers) will respond and keep the discussion going.

 ### Write some documentation

-If you use Islandora Oral Histories Solution Pack and you have documented a task for yourself, consider sharing it with other users.
-We'd be happy to put it on the Islandora Oral Histories Solution Pack wiki or link to it if you'd rather maintain it somewhere else.
+If you use Islandora Web Annotations Utility Module and you have documented a task for yourself, consider sharing it with other users.
+We'd be happy to put it on the Islandora Web Annotations Utility Module wiki or link to it if you'd rather maintain it somewhere else.

 ### Request a new feature

-We love hear about how you want to use Islandora Oral Histories Solution Pack!
+We love hear about how you want to use Islandora Web Annotations Utility Module!
 In order to help us understand a new feature request, we ask you to provide us with a structured use case following this template:

 | Title (Goal)  | The title or goal of your use case                            |
 --------------- |------------------------------------                           |